A chronology of key events:

 1950 - Jordan annexes West Bank.

-1951 July - King Abdullah assassinated by Palestinian gunman angry at his apparent collusion with Israel in the carve-up of Palestine.
+1951 July - King Abdullah assassinated by Palestinian gunman angry at his apparent collusion with Israel in the division of Palestine.

 1952 August - Hussein proclaimed king after his father, Talal, is declared mentally unfit to rule.